Jump to

 This final option isn’t a “payment method” in the same way that the others on this list are, but it is a useful way to save lots of money when ordering from Grubhub.

 We have a complete guide to how Grubhub promo codes work, but all you need to know here is that if you sign up for Grubhub using this link, you’ll get $12 off your first Grubhub order.
-You can also get additional credit when you refer friends to Grubhub, which you can learn more about here.

 Frequently Asked Questions About Grubhub Payment